-When corporations or public institutions are preparing large-scale development projects, one common way of finding partners is to put out an RFP, or request for proposal.
-The idea is to ask potential vendors to submit business proposals for realizing their project, effectively bidding for the job in a way that will showcase how each one balances cost and quality over the competition.
+When corporations or public institutions are preparing large-scale development projects, one common way of finding partners is to put out an ‘RFP’, or ‘request for proposal’.
+The idea is to ask potential vendors to submit business proposals for realizing a project, effectively bidding for the job in a way that will showcase how each one balances cost and quality over the competition.

-While RFPs vary from project to project, they typically include an outline of what the client wants to build, their business goals in doing so, a list of technical requirements, and an explanation of what they expect the vendor to include in their proposal.
+Before we get started though, it’s important to recognise that RFPs vary from project to project, and as such the demands of ‘how to write an RFP that will be successful’ will be slightly different each time, That said, RFP’s will typically include some ‘common’ or ‘standard’ elements – such as an outline of what the client wants to build, their business goals in doing so, a list of technical requirements, and an explanation of what they expect the vendor to include in their proposal.
 Although this might sound like the easy part from the client’s perspective, getting an RFP right is a critical step that isn’t always as clear-cut as it seems.

-To learn why RFPs are important and how to make yours shine, read on.
+So, to learn why RFPs are important and how to write an RFP that will shine, read on.

 More often than not, RFPs have a fixed price they ask vendors to meet.
 From the vendor’s perspective, this means that the proposal has to include some kind of buffer to account for any potential overhead costs in the project.
 So, the more informative your RFP is, the more your vendors will know what to expect and how to budget for it, increasing both the accuracy and quality of their proposals.

-Plus, a good RFP will make the proposals you receive more comparable.
-If you’ve laid out everything you’re looking for clearly, you’ll know that your vendors aren’t doing guesswork about what needs to be accomplished.
+Plus, once you know how to write an RFP well, it will make the proposals you receive more comparable.
+If you’ve laid out everything you’re looking for clearly, you’ll know that your vendors aren’t having to guess about what needs to be accomplished.
 You won’t have one offer for an in-house hosting solution, and another for a cloud solution, for example.
 Clearly explaining your needs in an RFP will also highlight your company’s professionalism, attracting more experienced or successful vendors who are more likely to increase the value of your project down the line.

 As a general rule, vendors are eager to go the extra mile to make their proposals stand out from the competition.
-To help them do this as best as possible, you want to provide them with the right balance of information.
-You should go into enough detail for your potential partner to understand what you’re looking for and what needs to be done to accomplish it, without overwhelming them either.
+For your part as the client, knowing how to write an RFP well can help them do this as well as possible.
+You want to provide them with the right balance of information, and go into enough detail for your potential partner to understand what you’re looking for and what needs to be done to accomplish it, without overwhelming them either.
 An overview is a great place to start.

 1. Project and company overview

 This doesn’t need to be too long—one to two pages is plenty.
 Cover your project’s business goals, what you want to achieve, why it matters, and where the idea comes from.
 Also, be sure to say a few words about your company, including which markets you’re present in, which industry you lead in, and how many people you employ.
-Although this kind of information is often publicly available, highlighting it in your RFP will allow vendors to see what you want to emphasize about yourself and pave the way for more unique, thought-through proposals.
+Although this kind of information is often publicly available, it’s a big part of how to write an RFP that will stand out to vendors.
+Why?
+Because highlighting such information in your request will allow those vendors to see what you want to emphasize about yourself, and pave the way for more unique, thought-through proposals.

 2. Project scope

-The scope is one of the most important parts of the RFP to receive comparable offers.
+Knowing how to write an RFP’s scope is one of the most important steps to receiving good, comparable offers.
 Being too vague here will almost certainly result in vendors coming back with additional questions, especially if you’re requesting fixed-price proposals.